-^{}Discovery of a potential Safety-Related Condition
+Discovery of a potential Safety-Related Condition Determination that a Safety-Related Condition Exists

 Reporting Methods

 Reports must be filed by email to InformationResourcesManager@dot.gov or by facsimile to (202) 366-7128.
 For a report made pursuant to §191.23(a)(1) through (9), the report must be headed "Safety-Related Condition Report."
 For a report made pursuant to §191.23(a)(10), the report must be headed "Maximum Allowable Operating Pressure Exceedances."
 All reports must provide the following information: